ML-boot-camp/sessions/docs/03-Data-engineering/1-basic-data-engineering.md

 Key columns have 2 types:

 - Key columns that have unique values are called **primary keys**.
 In other words, a primary key **uniquely identifies** each row within a table.
 - Key columns in a table that are referring to a primary key in another table are called **foreign keys**.
-In other words, a foreign key **links** the data from one table to another.
+In other words, a foreign key **links** the data from one table to another (but its values are not expected to be unique !).

 A join between 2 tables using: